khkwon01/mysqltune/README.md

 ### 2. Primary Key Design (recommend integer auto-increment as pk)
 - It needs to be a well-designed PK because PK as cluster index stores the data
 - The secondary index uses the primary key to get the actual data
-- For finding no pk table in a database, execute
+- For finding no pk table in a database, execute find_no_pk.sql script included in this GitHub repo

 ### 3. MySQL thread pool (commercial version)
 | parameter | recommended value |